Sixt: 1990s

 In 1993, the operating business of the AG was handed over to another subsidiary, Sixt GmbH & Co Autovermietung KG.
-Sixt AG acted thereafter as a holding company of the Group.
+Sixt AG acted thereafter as a holding company of the group.
 Also in 1993, Sixt bought the assets of its competitor Autoverleih Buchbinder, operating the brand briefly before finally discontinuing it.
 Sixt had failed to secure the naming rights, and subsequently Buchbinder was re-established and continued operating in the market.

 In 1999, the Federal Court of Justice (BGH) issued a landmark judgment against Sixt for illegal price fixing, requiring it to pay damages to its franchisees.
-Sixt had controlled de facto the pricing for the independent franchisees' prices, as they were part of the Germany-wide reservation system.
+Sixt had de facto controlled the pricing for the independent franchisees' prices, as they were part of the Germany-wide reservation system.
 In the event of pricing discrepancies, the rental agreements were returned to Germany.
 This was deemed inadmissible under German antitrust law (price fixing of the second hand) and forbidden by the BGH.

 2000s

 In 2003, the corporation was forced to defend itself against hedge fund manager Florian Homm, who had speculated on declining stock prices.
 Homm was ultimately fined for price manipulation.
 In 2005, the Management Board Compensation Disclosure Act (VorstOG) entered into force.
-Sixt AG became the first company in Germany to exercise the right not to disclose Directors’ salaries without a shareholder vote of at least 75% majority.
+Sixt AG became the first company in Germany to exercise the right not to disclose directors' salaries without a shareholder vote of at least 75% majority.
 CEO Erich Sixt held at this time 56.8% of Sixt ordinary shares, corresponding to 89% of votes at the general meeting, meaning he was essentially able to determine the outcome.
 Overall, 98% of the voters approved the non-disclosure of executive pay.

 In 2006, Sixt made a bid to take over its competitor, Europcar, when owner Volkswagen offered it for sale.
 In addition to antitrust concerns (Sixt at that time had approximately 23% market share, Europcar 22%), there was also resistance from the Europcar works council, which feared job cuts after the merger.
 Volkswagen finally accepted an offer by the French investment company Eurazeo.
 Since 2007 and via subsidiary companies, Sixt has operated the online brokerage of motor vehicles with the websites Autocommunity Carmondo, Mystocks, RadAlert, Winebase, and autohaus24.